 You must carry out daily chores for three to five hours per day, six days per week, i.e. 18 to 30 hours per week.
 This means that if your host family states in the au pair contract that you are to carry out chores for six hours every day, with the weekend off, you will not be granted a residence permit

-You are entitled to one full day off every week
+You are entitled to a day off on official Danish national Holidays

 You are entitled to sufficient time off to follow language courses and pursue cultural and professional interests, including participation in religious events

-The au pair contract cannot be changed to your disadvantage
+The conditions stipulated in your au pair contract cannot be changed except for the following:

-You may be granted a residence permit for a maximum of 24 months, but no longer than the duration of your au pair contract.
+You may be granted a residence permit for a maximum of 24 months.
+However, it cannot exceed the duration of your au pair contract, nor can it exceed the point at which the youngest child living in the family turns 18.

 If you have been granted a residence permit as an au pair for less than 24 months, and you apply for an extension, you may continue as an au pair while your application is being processed, provided that you are with the same host family and that the conditions for your stay remain unchanged.
-Read more about extension.
+However, you cannot continue with the family if a member of the family has received public assistance under the terms of the Active Social Policy Act in the time period from when you first got your residence permit and until you apply for an extension.
+However, the family are allowed to have received certain types of financial aid.

 If you wish to begin with a new family, you may not do so before you have been granted a new residence permit.
 However, you are allowed to move in with the new family and live there as their guest.